 Paper Money Grading Guide

 Here's where you'll find visual tips and information about identifying the grades of the coins and paper money in your collection.
 Use the handy images provided to compare to your own.
-Also see our complete listing of paper money books and references.

 The physical characteristics of a note play an important part in determining its collectible appeal and value.
 Aside from those scarce or rare notes whose limited availability makes them desirable in almost any grade, there are many notes that have no additional monetary worth beyond their face value in ordinary Circulated condition.
 However, those same notes may command a premium in the highest Circulated grades and in Uncirculated condition.

 Only advanced collectors and paper money professionals have the necessary training and experience to accurately and consistently grade the condition of paper currency.
 The following grading definitions and photos are presented as a guide only.

 These notes do not meet Littleton's standards for select quality.
 These are clearly labeled as "#2" quality within their designated grade.
 We price them according to condition, at a discount appropriate to the grade.
 Each is a very collectible note, and otherwise right for the grade, but has one or several slight imperfections (such as edge splits, stains, pinholes, or ink marks) or has been lightly cleaned.

 A heavily circulated note with characteristics similar to Very Good except with more pronounced soiling and considerable wear and tear.
 Corners of the note may also be missing.

 An obviously well-circulated bank note with much creasing, folding and wrinkling noticeable.
 Note may be dirty, and corners may show much wear and rounding, and some tears may be present, though no pieces of the note should be missing.